 Choosing a preschool program for your child is a big decision and at CGS we know that there are many factors to consider.
 Is the staff caring?
 Is the environment safe?
 Will my child get enough playtime outside?
 Are snacks and lunches healthy?
 Will my child be stimulated academically?
 At CGS Early Start, the answer is yes to all of the above.
 Our program is an exceptional balance of academic and gross motor learning in a warm and loving atmosphere.

 Parents have a choice of full-day, half-day or extended morning programs.
 Drop off is anytime after 8:30am.
 After school care is available until 6pm for those families that need it.
 Find fees and class times here.

-At CGS we believe that the benefits and joy to be found in academic learning are not to be missed in preschool.
-Fresh air, healthy food and plenty of playtime is essential but it is also a wonderful time to gently introduce academic concepts.
+At CGS we believe that the benefits and joys to be found in academic learning are not to be missed in preschool.
+Fresh air, healthy food and plenty of playtime is essential, but it is also a wonderful time to gently introduce academic concepts.
 Many children are ready, even at this young age.

 Early Starters also receive instruction in French, music, visual art and physical education several times per week.